xiey1/Tweet_Sentiment_Extraction/README.md

 <br>Build question answering (QA) model using BERT for tweet sentiment extraction.
 A single QA model is trained for all three different sentiments.

 ## Part I: Exploratory data analysis
+### Short overview of the dataset:
+<br>Number of documents in training dataset: 27481
+<br>Number of documents in testing dataset: 3534

+<br>After removing documents with NA in `text` and `selected_text` field:
+<br>Number of documents in training dataset: 27480
+<br>Number of documents in testing dataset: 3534

+* Distribution of the number of tweets for each sentiment.